strongbrewio/strongbrewio.github.io/_posts/2019-01-26-generic-way-of-handling-loading-saving-and-validationerrors-in-angular.md

 }
 ```

-So we have a service that basically holds the state of our three statusses.
+So we have a service that basically holds the state of our three statuses.
 Now we still have to make sure that the setters of these observables are being called at the right place and the right time.
 We don't want to manually implement that for every call, so let's create an interceptor for that.